mdaffin/disconnected.systems/site/blog/rust-repl-with-nom/index.md

 ```

 Now, it would also be nice to type `exit` as another way to exit he program.
-This one we could handle with the parser but it is simpler to handle it
+This one we _could_ handle with the parser but it is simpler to handle it
-directly in the loop.
+directly in the loop as it is a special case.

 ```rust
         match &rl.readline(">>> ") {